Protests of 1968: Mexico

 Mexican university students mobilized to protest Mexican government authoritarianism and sought broad political and cultural changes in Mexico.
 The entire summer leading up to the opening of the 1968 Summer Olympics had a series of escalating conflicts between Mexican students with a broad base of non-student supporters and the police.
 Mexican president Gustavo Díaz Ordaz saw the massive and largely peaceful demonstrations as a threat to Mexico's image on the world stage and to his government's ability to maintain order.

 On 2 October, after a summer of protests against the Mexican government and the occupation of the central campus of the National Autonomous University (UNAM) by the army, a student demonstration in Tlatelolco Plaza in Mexico City ended with police, paratroopers and paramilitary units firing on students, killing and wounding an undetermined number of people.
 The suppression of the Mexican mobilization ended with the 2 October massacre and the Olympic games opened without further demonstrations, but the Olympics themselves were a focus of other political issues.

 The admittance of the South African team brought the issue of Apartheid to the 1968 Summer Olympics.
 After more than 40 teams threatened to boycott, the committee reconsidered and again banned the South African team.
 The Olympics were targeted as a high-profile venue to bring the Black Movement into public view.
 At a televised medal ceremony, black U.S. track stars John Carlos and Tommie Smith each raised one black-gloved hand in the black power salute, and the U.S. Olympic Committee sent them home immediately, albeit only after the International Olympic Community threatened to send the entire track team home if the USOC did not.

 Pakistan

 In November 1968, the mass student movement erupted in Pakistan against the military dictatorship of Ayub Khan.
 The movement was later joined by workers, lawyers, white-collar employees, prostitutes, and other social layers.
-Unprecedented class solidarity was displayed and the prejudices of religion, sex, ethnicity, race, nationality, clan or tribe evaporated in the red heat of revolutionary struggle.
-In 1968 at the height of the movement against him, young protesters in Karachi and Lahore began describing Ayub Khan as a dog ("Ayub Khan Kutta!").
+The movement was noted by prominent Marxist political theorist and activist Lal Khan to have displayed unprecedented class solidarity, with "the prejudices of religion, sex, ethnicity, race, nationality, clan or tribe evaporated(ing) in the red heat of revolutionary struggle".

+In 1968, at the height of the movement against him, young protesters in Karachi and Lahore began describing Ayub Khan as a dog ("Ayub Khan Kutta!").
 Troops opened fire, killing dozens and injuring hundreds of students and workers.
 In March 1969, Ayub Khan resigned and handed power to Army chief Yahya Khan.